 Go ahead and play the game for as long as you like.
 When you're ready to to quit, just press the "Esc" key on your keyboard.

 [Note: Whenever a SiMPLE program finishes running, some versions of Windows might display a message box saying that

 the program might not have executed properly.
 If you get such a message, just ignore it (i.e., just close the message box).]

 One of the advantages of having a program's source listing is that you are free to make whatever changes to it that you like!
 However to do so generally requires at least an elementary knowledge of computer programming.
 Nevertheless, let's go ahead and try something... just for the heck of it.

-Reopen the source listing file with the NOTEPAD editor, and then look at the sixth line:
+Reopen the source listing (by double-clicking the "New Text Document.txt" file that you made), and then look at the sixth line:

 rocketcolor=3; ufocolor=8Let's change the "3" to a "4":